 Alberta SuperNet provides a 14,000 km fibre optic network

 Calgary has the fastest average 5G download speeds in the country

 75% of the top 20 global investment banks have branch offices in Alberta

 6,000 km trade corridor connecting Western Canada, the US and Mexico

 WestGrid is one of Compute Canada’s largest high-performance computing grids

 Connected by Rail

 Alberta is served by the two most important transcontinental freight transportation players in Canada

-There are more than 422,000 kilometres of oil and gas pipelines in Alberta
+There are over 422,000 km of oil and gas pipelines in Alberta